alerque/fluent-lua/README.md

 ## Status

-As of yet this does nothing *usable* (see [lua alternatives](#alternatives)).
-I'm actively soliciting feedback on how the API should look and work in Lua from several projects that might use it.
-If this is of interest to you please join the project chat and/or open [issues](https://github.com/alerque/fluent-lua/issues) for points of discussion.
+As of now it is possible to use this for simple string localization (without parameter substitution) but it is not feature complete nor is the API stable (see [lua alternatives](#alternatives).
+If you have ideas about how the Lua API should work or wish to contribute, please join the project chat and/or open [issues](https://github.com/alerque/fluent-lua/issues) for points of discussion.

+### 0.0.2

+Massaged the AST returned by the PEG grammar so that about 1/3 of the possible types look like the reference Fluent spec.
+A basic Lua API is starting to take shape, modeled most closely to the Python implementation.
+It is possible to load and parse almost any FTL file, and possible to format any messages that are plain strings (no parameters, attributes, functions, or other jazz yet).
+Note there is no locale handling yet so it's only usable with separate instances per locale.
+Also `add_messages()` likely only works once, so cram your whole FTL resource in there for now.

+### 0.0.1

-**Update 2019-09-14**: I've completed a PEG grammar based parser for the entire 1.0 Fluent file format spec.
+Completed a PEG grammar based parser for the entire 1.0 Fluent file format spec.
 All the pieces are there, but it's only partially tested.
 It at least parses a few basic types of entries.
 The AST it returns is straight out of *luaebnf* and probably needs massaging to match the reference ones (via capture groups?), then it needs testing against the upstream fixtures.

-**Udate 2019-09-24**: The AST returned by the PEG grammar has been massaged to be usable for some basic cases.
-A basic Lua API is starting to take shape, modeled most closely to the Python implementation.
-It is possible to load almost any FTL file, and possible to format any messages that are plain strings (no parameters, attributes, functions, or other jazz yet).
-Note the usage is *off* because there is no locale handling yet no it's only usable with separate instances per locale.
-Also `add_messages()` likely only works once, so cram your whole FTL resource in there for now.
+### 0.0.0

+Initialized project with some boiler plate Lua aparatus.

 ## Usage